 All you have to do is enter the header text and message you want to display in the social locker itself.

 You can also choose which theme you want to use and how it locks the content.
-I always use the classic mode like I have in this post, but you can also lock the entire page.
+I always use the classic mode as I have in this post, but you can also lock the entire page.

 There are 4 themes to choose from by default but I will show you how to customise them later.

-Next you have to choose which social networks you want to be active to unlock your content.
+Next, you have to choose which social networks you want to be active to unlock your content.

 But you can also get people to follow you on Twitter and share directly on Facebook/Google+.

 You can also change the order they are displayed in by dragging each network up or down.
-Personally I always have Google+ first, then Twitter, Facebook and LinkedIn.
+Personally, I always have Google+ first, then Twitter, Facebook and LinkedIn.

-Last but not least you need to setup the visibility and advanced options.
+Last but not least you need to set up the visibility and advanced options.

-There are also a range of advanced options to choose from, again I leave these at default except for the Ajax option which means people can’t see the locked content in the HTML source code.
+There is also a range of advanced options to choose from, again I leave these at default except for the Ajax option which means people can’t see the locked content in the HTML source code.